PennLINC/babs/docs/source/installation.rst

 .. warning::

-    You may install an unstable version from GitHub.
+    The version you will install from GitHub might be an unstable version.
     Therefore installing from GitHub is not the recommended way for **end users**, unless you're specifically looking for an unstable version that's not available on PyPI.